aspose-words/Aspose.Words-Documentation/cpp/getting-started/installation/_index.md

 You can also update Aspose.Words for C++ to the desired version using *Manage NuGet Packages*.

-## Install or Update Aspose.Words using Package Manager Console
+## Install or Update Aspose.Words for C++ using Package Manager Console

-You can also install or update Aspose.Words for .NET APIs using the *Package Manager Console*.
+You can also install or update Aspose.Words for C++ APIs using the *Package Manager Console*.
 To do this, follow these steps:

 1. Open *Microsoft Visual Studio* and *Package Manager Console* from the menu to open package manager console
 2. Type the command `Install-Package Aspose.Words.Cpp -Version 21.3.0` and press Enter to install the latest full release into your application